-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have:
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the

+\$0 copay for up to one physical exam every year.

-- a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, - a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
+What you must pay when Services that are covered for you you get these services Acupuncture for chronic low back pain (continued) Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.

-Ambulance services

-- Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. - Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.

-Our plan also includes a worldwide ambulance benefit for all members.
+Ambulance services \$265 copay for each one-Covered ambulance services include fixed wing, rotary way Medicare-covered wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are ground ambulance service. furnished to a member whose medical condition is such \$265 copay for each onethat other means of transportation could endanger the way Medicare-covered air person's health or if authorized by the plan. ambulance service.
+Non-emergency transportation by ambulance is appropriate if it is documented that the member's Non-emergent ambulance condition is such that other means of transportation could services require prior endanger the person's health and that transportation by authorization. ambulance is medically required.
+Cost sharing applies to Our plan also includes a worldwide ambulance benefit for all each one-way trip. members.
 See Worldwide Emergency/Urgent Services for more information.

-\$325 copay for each one-way Medicare-covered ground ambulance service.

-\$325 copay for each one-way Medicare-covered air ambulance service.

-Non-emergent ambulance services require prior authorization.

-35% coinsurance for each one-way Medicare-covered ground ambulance service.

-35% coinsurance for each one-way Medicare-covered air ambulance service.
+Annual physical exam

-🍑 Annual wellness visit
+🌥 Annual wellness visit